arkal/dockernator/README.md

-This project contains the Dockerfiles required to create docker images for all the tools used in the precision immuno pipeline.
+This project contains the Dockerfiles required to create docker images for all the tools used in the ProTECT workflow.